 The Trickery of Hurt

 As noted above, feelings of betrayal are powerfully painful and might make reconciliation impossible or, at the very least, difficult.
 It’s hard to regain trust.
-In my nearly two decades of helping people who have had their testimony challenged by “intellectual” hurdles (in other words, they didn’t lose their testimony because they found the LDS lifestyle too difficult to live, or they stopped believing in God because their son got cancer).
-I have found that the feeling of Church betrayal becomes the motivating reason to leave the church rather than the hurdle that initially shook their faith.
+In my nearly two decades of helping people who have had their testimony challenged by “intellectual” hurdles (in other words, they didn’t lose their testimony because they found the LDS lifestyle too difficult to live or stopped believing in God because their son got cancer).
+I have found that the feeling of Church betrayal becomes the motivating reason to leave the Church rather than the hurdle that initially shook their faith.

 Answers are Available

 The fact is, there are logical evidence-supported arguments which answer virtually every anti-LDS claim—arguments which address the meat of the issues but also show that challenging issues can be reasonably understood in a worldview that accepts the prophetic calling of Joseph Smith and the Church he was instrumental in restoring.
-FairMormon.org, for example—a volunteer organization of which I am part—produces articles, a wiki, podcasts, a conference, and videos which response to difficult issues.
+FairMormon.org, for example—a volunteer organization of which I am part—produces articles, a wiki, podcasts, a conference, and videos that respond to difficult issues.

 FairMormon has even published my book addressing these issues: Shaken Faith Syndrome: Strengthening One’s Testimony in the Face of Criticism and Doubt.
 Not only are there solid arguments which answer the claims of critics, but there are a multitude of evidences which support the belief that Joseph Smith was a prophet and that the Book of Mormon text is based on an authentic ancient American document (some of these evidences are briefly discussed in my Of Faith and Reason: 80 Evidences Supporting the Prophet Joseph Smith).